paldhous/ucb/2015/dataviz/md_raw/class1.md

 (Source: Peter Aldhous, data from the [Lahman Baseball Database](http://www.seanlahman.com/baseball-archive/statistics/))

-The middle line in each box is the "median" value, which is the number that sits in the middle, when all the values are arranged in order.
+The middle line in each box is the median value.
 The plot also divides the distribution for each group into four “quartiles,” each containing one quarter of the values, and draws the box around the middle two quartiles.
 The “whiskers” extending up and down from the central box show the full range, not including any extreme values that may be statistical “outliers,” which are shown as separate points.

 Here, the box plots focus our attention on the teams with a large variation in salaries across their rosters, notably the Los Angeles Dodgers (LAN) and the New York Yankees (NYA), and also those that paid the lowest salaries with the smallest ranges: the Houston Astros (HOU), the Miami Marlins (MIA) and the New York Mets (NYN).